 We define EBITDA to be earnings before interest expense, income taxes, depreciation and amortization.
-Total Segment Adjusted EBITDA is defined as EBITDA for our reportable segments excluding the impact of restructuring and acquisition-related costs, debt refinancing and redemption costs, loss on the sale of a business, impairment charges, pension settlements, unrealized gains or losses on equity securities, and non-recurring items.
+Total Segment Adjusted EBITDA is defined as EBITDA for our reportable segments excluding the impact of restructuring and acquisition-related costs, debt refinancing and redemption costs, loss on the sale of a business, unrealized gains or losses on equity securities, pension curtailment and settlement charges and non-recurring items.
 We believe that EBITDA and Total Segment Adjusted EBITDA are meaningful measures of performance as they are commonly utilized by management and investors to analyze operating performance and entity valuation.
-Our management, the investment community and the banking institutions routinely use EBITDA and Total Segment Adjusted EBITDA, together with other measures, to measure our operating performance relative to other tier 1 automotive suppliers and to assess the relative mix of Adjusted EBITDA by segment.
-We also believe that Total Segment Adjusted EBITDA and Total Segment Adjusted EBITDA are also key metrics used in our calculation of incentive compensation.
+Our management, the investment community and the banking institutions routinely use EBITDA and Total Segment Adjusted EBITDA, together with other measures, to measure our operating performance relative to other Tier 1 automotive suppliers and to assess the relative mix of Adjusted EBITDA by segment.
+We also believe that Total Segment Adjusted EBITDA is a meaningful measure as it is used for operational planning and decision-making purposes.
+EBITDA and Total Segment Adjusted EBITDA are also key metrics used in our calculation of incentive compensation.
 These non-GAAP financial measures are not and should not be considered a substitute for any GAAP measure.
 Additionally, non-GAAP financial measures as presented by AAM may not be comparable to similarly titled measures reported by other companies.